citrix-workspace/microapps-doc-generator/README.md

 This automated approach provides:

--  standardisation of documentation across integrations
+-  Standardisation of documentation across integrations
--  time saving by creating the boiler plate structure for you
+-  Time saving by creating the boiler plate structure for you

+See this [ServiceNow documentation](https://docs.citrix.com/en-us/citrix-microapps/downloads/servicenow-http-connector-specifications.html) for an example of documentation written using this script:

 # How to generate document templates